Who will win the 2020 election? Here are Joe Biden and Donald Trump's paths to victory

 With Biden as Michigan's projected winner and the apparent winner in Wisconsin, he's at 253 electoral votes.
 He needs to reach 270 to win, and he has a few ways to get there.

 If Biden wins Pennsylvania, which has 20 electoral votes, then he's over the top then and there.
-As of Thursday, Trump is leading in Pennsylvania, so that's far from a sure bet for Biden.
+As of Friday, Trump is leading in Pennsylvania, but the former vice president is inching closer to the president's lead.

-He could also make up the missing 17 electoral votes with a combination of any two other outstanding states, like Arizona and Nevada (where he's leading), or one of those plus North Carolina (15 electoral votes), or Georgia (16 electoral votes).
+He could also make up the missing 17 electoral votes with a combination of any two other outstanding states.
+He's leading in Arizona (11 electoral votes) and Nevada (6 votes), and just inched ahead of Trump in Georgia (16 votes) Friday morning.
+North Carolina, where Trump maintains his lead, has15 electoral votes.

+MORE: Why is it taking so long to count votes?
+The answer is simple

 Ways Trump can win